emrecolako/chart-curvature/README.md

 Later, it became a bit more clear that by focusing on a specific quality of the price curve, one might come up with a greater use value.
 So I asked a slightly more specific question: _What is the relation between the curvature of a price curve and the underlying price movement of a security?_

 The first question is easier to answer.
 Representing price data with curves is nothing new.
 Line charts have been around for quite a long time and these are the preferred way of visualising price movements for many traders and analysts out there.
-In that case, using curves to visualise price movements is entirely depending on the preference of the person looking at the data as there are many other chart types such as Bars, Candles etc.
+In that case, using curves to visualise price movements is entirely depending on the preference of the person looking at the data as there are many other chart types such as Bars, Candles etc. to choose from.

 <p align="center">
   <img width="400" height="400" alt="Example Line Chart" src="https://github.com/pinarmeltem/chart-curvature/blob/master/docs/line_chart.png">